 We are surrounded by some amazing food shops.
 In St John’s Wood itself there is of course the legendary Panzer’s where you can find almost anything it seems.
 They carry a lot of specialist food (including American and Russian produce to name but a few).
 They are quite pricey though.

-Just on the other side of Maida Vale (the road), there is the new green grocer’s Clifton Greens whom a few of my friends go to regularly now.
-I am told the fruit and veg is much cheaper than Panzer’s and the quality is very high.
+Just on the other side of Maida Vale (the road), there is Clifton Greens whom a few of my friends go to regularly now.
+I am told the fruit and veg of high quality.

 Boxes delivered to your house is another good option.
 We have used Abel & Cole for over ten years and have been very happy with them.
 On the odd occasion where there has been a problem, they have been brilliant.
 You can get a huge variety of boxes from them including a weaning box as well as add lots of produce such as fish, meat, dairy products, cleaning products and much more.

 Here are some other places that spring to mind:

 The Ivy Cafe – Situated on the High Street itself, this has quickly established itself as must go place.
 Lovely, sumptuous and also very family friendly.